yashamonkar/yashamonkar.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year PhD Student in the Earth and Environmental Engineering Department at Columbia University in the City of New York.
-My advisor is Prof. Upmanu Lall and I work at the Columbia Water Center.
-My research interests are in Water Resources with a focus on Climate Risk.
+I am a fourth year PhD Student in the Earth and Environmental Engineering Department at Columbia University in the City of New York.
+My advisor is Prof. Upmanu Lall and I work at the Columbia Water Center, Earth Institute.
+My research interests are in the Renewable Energy transition and Water Resources with a focus on Climate Risk.
 My past research has been on Mining, Water Pollution and their interaction with local communities.
+You can find my CV here.

 In my free time, I explore all that New York City has to offer.